 Visa: $1B of cryptocurrency spent on goods, services

-Visa cardholders can spend cryptocurrency at more than 70M merchants globally through Coinbase, Circle, BlockFi partnerships
+Visa cardholders can spend cryptocurrency at more than 70M merchants globally through 50 digital currency platform partnerships

-Over $1 billion worth of cryptocurrency has been spent by consumers globally in the past six months using crypto-linked Visa cards, according to the credit card company.
+Over $1 billion worth of cryptocurrency has been spent by consumers globally in the past six months using crypto-linked Visa cards, according to a blog post by the credit card company.

 |Ticker